brantje/webspy/README.md

   # - ./plugins/email
 ```

 To modify this configuration, create a `development.yaml` or a `production.yaml` file in the same directory, and override just the settings you need.
-For instance, to run Uptime on port 80 in production, create a `production.yaml` file as follows:
+For instance, to run WebSpy on port 80 in production, create a `production.yaml` file as follows:

 ```yaml
 url: 'http://myDomain.com'
 ```

-Node that Uptime works great behind a proxy - it uses the `http_proxy` environment variable transparently.
+Node that WebSpy works great behind a proxy - it uses the `http_proxy` environment variable transparently.

 SSL
 ---

-By default, Uptime uses regular HTTP on the API and monitor server, but it's possible to enable SSL for encrypting the connection to your monitor instance.
+By default, WebSpy uses regular HTTP on the API and monitor server, but it's possible to enable SSL for encrypting the connection to your monitor instance.
 The settings for this are located in the `config/default.yaml` file:

 ```yaml
 ssl: